-To get into the spirit of Christmas, two years ago Our Culture compiled a short list of films for Christmas.
-For a festive update, we have added a few new additions to this brilliant list of films (which we first compiled two years ago).
+To get into the spirit of Christmas, Our Culture has compiled a short list of films for the festive season.
+We’ve added a few new additions to this brilliant list of films (which we first compiled two years ago).

 Die Hard (1988)